 With the youngsters of today trawling second-hand stores to bring retro vibes to their little rentals, it’s time to take advantage of vintage being the in-thing.

 Instead of throwing out that old armchair, make an easy buck by selling it online.
-This pair of retro Danish Parker armchairs is going for over $600.
 With vintage furniture coming back in fashion, it’s never been easier to get some cash for those pieces you’ve got stored in your garage.
+Or, if you just need more space in your garage and can’t part ways just yet, consider a storage unit for your vintage pieces.

 9. Old Toys